What is the Property Damage Statute of Limitations in Nevada?

 Extending the Lawsuit Filing Deadline in Nevada

-For most kinds of civil lawsuits in Nevada -- including property damage claims -- a number of (relatively rare) situations could effectively extend the three-year lawsuit filing deadline laid out in the statute of limitations.
+For most kinds of civil lawsuits in Nevada—including property damage claims—a number of (relatively rare) situations could effectively extend the three-year lawsuit filing deadline laid out in the statute of limitations.
+Let's look at a few examples.

-For example, special rules apply if, at the time the property damage occurs, the property owner is:
+Special deadlines apply if, at the time the property damage occurs, the property owner is "under a legal disability" according to Nevada law.
+That means they're:

 • under the age of 18

-• has been in the custodial care of the state (other than imprisoned) since before the age of 18.
+• have been in the custodial care of the state (other than imprisoned) since before the age of 18.

-In all of these situations, the property owner is considered to be under a "legal disability," and typically the three-year "clock" won't start running until the "legal disability" ends (meaning the property owner turns 18, is declared sane, or is released from the state's custodial care).
+In all of these situations, the three-year "clock" usually won't start running until the "legal disability" ends (meaning the property owner turns 18, is declared sane, or is released from the state's custodial care).
 This rule can be found at Nevada Revised Statutes section 11.250.

 Make the Most of Your Claim